MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users/New-MgUser.md

 # New-MgUser

 ## SYNOPSIS
-Create a new user object.
+Create a new user.\nThe request body contains the user to create.

-> [!NOTE]
+At a minimum, you must specify the required properties for the user.
-> To view the beta release of this cmdlet, view [New-MgBetaUser](/powershell/module/Microsoft.Graph.Beta.Users/New-MgBetaUser?view=graph-powershell-beta)
+You can optionally specify any other writable properties.

 ## SYNTAX